We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Border Weenies are truly loving dogs, brave and eager to please.

 Although the parents differ in size, they both have high energy levels.
 The same goes for their puppies.
-These playful pooches love their outdoor time, and they demand it every day.
+These playful pooches love their outdoor time and demand it daily.

 This Collie-Weiner mix will always warn you of any danger lurking and keep intruders away.